In 2023, smart homes are more popular than ever. Homeowners across the globe are switching to a more internet-connected future.

-In fact, according to a recent YouGov survey, at least 8% of UK homes now own at least two smart home products.
+In fact, according to a recent YouGov survey, at least 8% of UK residences now own at least two smart home products.
 Sure, that might not seem like a big deal, but it’s actually a staggering 1.9 million properties!

-- What is Smart Home Technology?
+- What Is Smart Home Technology?

 - How Does Smart Home Technology Work?

 - What Are the Benefits of a Smart Home?